haproxyhq/doc-scraper/README.md

 #HAProxyHQ/DocScraper
 This is a simple jQuery plugin, which scrapes the HAProxy configuration manual and returns the relevant data in JSON format.
+You could use this data to provide a simple autocompletion for a HAProxy config file.

+##Install
+You can either download this plugin manually or get it from npm

+>npm install haproxy-doc-scraper-jquery-plugin

 ##Usage
 Just provide the URL to the HAProxy manual you want to scrape and a callback function.

 ```